United States national Olympic track and field team

 Carl Lewis and Allyson Felix, are the US athletes with most medals at the Olympics, respectively in the men's and women's.

 The United States national Olympic track and field team represents the United States in international athletics competitions such as the Olympic Games or the World Athletics Championships.
+The governing body of the team is USA Track & Field (USATF).